tsahara/r7rs/content/overview.md

 purposes, section~\ref{formalsemanticssection} provides a formal semantics of Scheme.

-\vest Scheme is a statically scoped programming language.
+Scheme is a statically scoped programming language.
 Each use of a variable is associated with a lexically apparent binding of that variable.

-\vest Scheme is a dynamically typed language.
+Scheme is a dynamically typed language.
 Types are associated with values (also called objects\mainindex{object}) rather than with variables.
 Statically typed languages, by contrast, associate types with variables and expressions as well as with values.

-\vest All objects created in the course of a Scheme computation, including procedures and continuations, have unlimited extent.
+All objects created in the course of a Scheme computation, including procedures and continuations, have unlimited extent.
 No Scheme object is ever destroyed.
 The reason that implementations of Scheme do not (usually!)\ run out of storage is that